-Vulnerability factors of the COVID-19 crisis, and particularly its socio-economic effects, tend to vary in intensity across the country.
+Vulnerability factors of the COVID-19 crisis, and particularly its socio-economic effects, tend to vary in intensity across the country's state and regions, townships and communities.
 To guide the UNCT programming process, the following three layers of horizontal vulnerability need to be considered.

 - 1. Channels of transmission: Given the way the global economic downturn is transmitted to Myanmar's economy; certain areas of the country feel the direct impact of the crisis more severely than others (even if there are indirect ripple effects all across the country).
-Two main vulnerability criteria are considered. - Share of the most affected sectors in an area's economy: The major urban and trading centres (Yangon, Mandalay, Sagaing, Mawlamyine and Bago) where foreign export industries are concentrated and touristic hubs (Bagan, Inle Lake, Mandalay, Southern Rakhine, Thanintary, Western Ayeyarwady and Yangon) will experience, relative to other states and regions, a larger share of individuals losing jobs and households facing higher income losses as a result of the pandemic. - Relative share of remittances in household budgets:74 Border states and regions have the highest share of households that use remittances as part of their income strategy.
+Two main vulnerability criteria are considered. - Share of the most affected sectors in an area's economy The major urban and trading centres (Yangon, Mandalay, Sagaing, Mawlamyine and Bago) where foreign export industries are concentrated and touristic hubs (Bagan, Inle Lake, Mandalay, Southern Rakhine, Thanintary, Western Ayeyarwady and Yangon) will experience, relative to other states and regions, a larger share of individuals losing jobs and households facing higher income losses as a result of the pandemic. - Relative share of remittances in household budgets: Border states and regions have the highest share of households that use remittances as part of their income strategy.
 Kayin and Mon States surpass all other areas (with over 40 percent of households receiving remittances) while around 23-28 percent of households in Chin, Kayah and Rakhine States and Thanintaryi Region receive remittances.
 For poor households in these areas, remittances can represent up to 33 percent of their total income. - 2.
-Pre-COVID-19 multidimensional vulnerability: In 2018, the Humanitarian Assistance and Resilience Programme facility and the Myanmar Information Management Unit developed a Vulnerability Index75 as a resource for programming and further analysis.
-The Index combines 11 different indicators of human development and exposure to conflict risks.
-It denotes a higher level of extreme vulnerability in Kachin, Kayin, Northern Rakhine and Shan States.
+Pre-COVID-19 multidimensional vulnerability: In 2018, the Humanitarian Assistance and Resilience Programme facility and the Myanmar Information Management Unit developed a Vulnerability Index as a resource for programming and further analysis (see Figure 5).
+The